ellerybledsoe/Capstone-2/README.md

 ### Autoencoder

 In building the autoencoder, the high level idea is that you can train the model on our majority class, in this case `passed` inspections, in order for it to become good to predicting that class and subsequently predict our minority class, `failed` inspections.
-By building in the model in this fashion the goal would be to find a clear difference in the distributiona of receonstruction error between our majority class and our anomalies which is what we're interested in.
+By building in the model in this fashion the goal would be to find a clear difference in the distribution of reconstruction error between our majority class and our anomalies which is what we're interested in.
 I tried a few different hyperparameter settings and ultimately with the following:

 - 2 hidden layer decoder using a relu activation function
 - 2 hidden layer encoder using a relu activation function and an output layer using a sigmoid activation